wp-plugins/edd-auto-register/readme.txt

 == Upgrade Notice ==

+= 1.3 =

+* Fix: Resolves compatibility issues with Easy Digital Downloads 2.1+
+* Fix: User accounts now created anytime a payment record is created, not just during checkout to resolve compatibility with some extensions
+* Fix: Dramatically simplified code base

 = 1.2.1 =
-Fixes the activation check so it cannot be activated unless EDD is active
+* Fixes the activation check so it cannot be activated unless EDD is active

 == Changelog ==